DoubangoTelecom/ultimateALPR-SDK/samples/c++/recognizer/README.md

 This application is used as reference code for developers to show how to use the [C++ API](https://www.doubango.org/SDKs/anpr/docs/cpp-api.html) and could be used to easily check the accuracy.
+The application accepts path to a JPEG/PNG/BMP file as input.
+This **is not the recommended** way to use the API.
+We recommend reading the data directly from the camera and feeding the SDK with the uncompressed **YUV data** without saving it to a file or converting it to RGB.

 If you don't want to build this sample and is looking for a quick way to check the accuracy then, try our cloud-based solution at [https://www.doubango.org/webapps/alpr/](https://www.doubango.org/webapps/alpr/).